The Honors Academy Residential Learning Community

 - Special advising sessions

-“Because members of the Honors Academy already support one another in classes; completing service learning; and seeking internships and scholarships, the opportunity for them to also interact through a living and learning community is especially exciting!
-It will further enrich their experiences at Park as they gain the confidence and personal skills the community encourages.”
+“Because members of the Honors Academy already support one another in their classes and complete service learning, seek internships and apply for scholarships, the opportunity for them to also interact through a living and learning community is exciting.
+The Honors Academy RLC will further enrich a student’s experiences at Park and help participants gain the confidence and personal skills that are essential for successful careers and post-graduate education.”